Secure Channel Specifics

 SCP03 is a protocol from Global Platform for mutual authentication and encrypted transport using smart cards.
 The protocol allows for the following modes of encryption and authentication of data:

-Authenticating with SCP03 does not assign any specific permissions in the YubiKey; what it does is set up a mutually authenticated and encrypted channel between the YubiKey and the host.
-Unencrypted commands sent over the secure channel will end the session, revoking any previously issued authorizations.
+Authenticating with SCP03 does not assign any specific permissions in the YubiKey.
+It does set up a mutually authenticated and encrypted channel between the YubiKey and the host.
+Unencrypted commands sent over the secure channel end the session and revokes any previously issued authorizations.

 For more details on SCP03, refer to the Global Platform SCP03 specifications.